-Salaries and benefits are lower in the 2023 periods due mainly to the devaluation of the ARS combined with a retirement allowance and bonuses paid during the 2022 periods, whereas there were no such payments during the 2023 periods.
+Salaries and benefits are lower in Q1 2024 than in Q1 2023 due mainly to the devaluation of the ARS.

 Professional fees include reserve reports fees, consulting fees for financial reporting and investor relations services, legal and consulting fees related to assistance with the preparation of various documents for regulatory compliance and consulting fees related to geological and engineering assistance.
-Professional fees are lower in the 2023 periods than in the 2022 periods due mainly to a reduction in legal services.
+Professional fees are higher in Q1 2024 than in Q1 2023 due mainly to legal fees related to the proposed acquisition of the Santa Cruz Concessions.